-a.
+- a.
 Decision Documents.
 This guidance is effective immediately and shall be applied to all studies and reports regardless of the date the FCSA was signed, except for only those cases where the submittal of the final decision document package had been forwarded to HQUSACE prior to 22 August 2008.
 The costs associated with DQC and ATR will be shared in accordance with the project purpose(s) and the phase of work.
 The costs associated with Type I IEPR, excluding the costs of contracts for panels, are also cost shared.
 The costs of contracts for Type I IEPR panels executed after the enactment of WRDA 2007, 8 November 2007, will be a Federal expense and will not exceed \$500,000 unless the Chief of Engineers determines that a higher cost may be appropriate in a specific case.
 Any contracts for Type I IEPR panels that were executed prior to 8 November 2007 and whose costs were shared in accordance with Sec 105 (a) of WRDA 1986 will remain cost shared.
-For studies conducted by non-Federal interests Type I IEPR costs will initially be borne by the non-Federal sponsor and, if the project is implemented at some later date, these costs may be eligible for credit, subject to the cost limits above.
+For studies conducted by non-Federal interests Type I IEPR costs will initially be borne by the non-Federal sponsor and, if the project is implemented at some later date, these costs may be eligible for credit, subject to the cost limits above. - b.

-b.
 Implementation Documents.
 This guidance is effective immediately for any projects subject to Type II IEPR in Pre-Construction Engineering and Design (PED) or under construction as of 8 November 2007.
 All costs associated with Type II IEPR, will be shared in accordance with the project purpose(s) and the phase of work.
 In planning for a Type II review, estimates will need to include the cost for the RMO to administer and manage the Type II review and the cost of the independent panel.
-The cost of a Type II review through completion of construction should be reasonable and scalable, a function of the complexity and duration, and managed as opposed to a carte-blanche approach.
-The table below provides a guideline for scaling Type II review costs.
-The higher the total project cost the more appropriate to plan a lower percentage of the project cost; however, the more complex the project is, the more appropriate to plan a higher percentage of the project cost.
+The cost of a Type II review through completion of construction should be reasonable, scalable and a function of the complexity and duration of the project.